Stvff/dive/readme.md

 instruction values;
 ```
 All instructions are: `cast`, `read`, `write`, `addr`, `call`, `return`, `add`, `sub`, `mul`, `div`, `grows`, `shnks`, `equ`, `if`, `ifn` and `skip`.\
-The section 'Instructions' contains a table that goes over what each one needs and does.
+The [section 'Instructions'](#instructions) contains a table that goes over what each one needs and does.

 Lastly, there are two kinds of code blocks.
 Procedures, and basic blocks (or just 'blocks').
 A basic block is a set of statements surrounded by curly braces, as in this example:
 ```
+c: f32;
+c = 1e10;
 name :: {
 	a, b: f32, f32;
 	a = call some_procedure;
-	b = mul a a;
+	b = mul a c;
 }
 ```
 New variables and definitions (including more blocks or procedures) can be made inside of a block, and it can refer to variables and definitions of the scopes above it,
 however, variables and labels above the procedure scope that the block is defined in, can not be used.
 Instructions that use block labels are `if`, `ifn` and `skip`.
-When a program 'jumps' to a basic block, it starts executing the instructions in the block, and when the end is reached,
+When a program 'jumps' to a basic block, or when the program naturally enters it, it starts executing the instructions in the block, and when the end is reached,
 it continues with the instructions that are defined after the block, and not the instructions after the jump.
 In other words, basic blocks don't return.

 Procedures are code blocks that take and return arguments, and make their own stack frame.